Eupolis: Death and burial

 The third tradition is recorded by Claudius Aelianus.
 He first narrates a tale concerning Augeas, a Molossus dog owned by Eupolis, and how it protected the property of its master from a thief.
 He then mentions that Eupolis eventually died and was buried in Aegina.
-Augeas maintained constant vigil and lamented over the grave of its master until passing away himself.
+Augeas maintained a constant vigil and lamented over the grave of its master until dying himself.
 The location was reportedly named "Dog's Lament" (Ancient Greek: Κυνὸς Θρῆνος) following that event.
 Modern scholars have pointed out that this account follows a familiar pattern in ancient literary biography of adding in a tale concerning a faithful dog and how its presence benefited its master (the said master invariably being the subject of the biography).
-Storey suggests that the story may have started as a tale mentioned in comedy.
+Storey suggests that the story may have started as a tale mentioned in a comedy.
 Then later writers might have mistaken it for a historical account.
 He finds more intriguing the connection of Eupolis with Aegina.
-Verses 652-655 of "The Acharnians" imply that Aristophanes was also connected with this island.
+Verses 652–655 of "The Acharnians" imply that Aristophanes was also connected with this island.

 The fourth tradition can be found in the Suda.
-It claims Eupolis was one of the casualties from the Peloponnesian War, dying "in a shipwreck" within the Hellespont (the Dardanelles).
+It claims Eupolis was one of the casualties of the Peloponnesian War, dying "in a shipwreck" within the Hellespont (the Dardanelles).
 The source for the information is not given.
 Neither is the death associated with any particular naval battle.
 Storey notes that the death might be connected to any of three major battles in the region: the Battle of Cynossema (411 BC), the Battle of Arginusae (406 BC) or the Battle of Aegospotami (405 BC).